Segun98/resgen/README.md

 ```

 ```
-The above command generates a User folder with 'mutations' and 'queries' subfolders, skipping 'fields' subfolder.
+The above command generates a 'User' folder with 'mutations' and 'queries' subfolders, skipping 'fields' subfolder.

 | +-- resolvers